A Special Honors start to UConn!

 Mon/Wed 9 a.m. - 12:30 p.m.

-HONORS MUSI 1003 - Popular Music and Diversity in American Society (3 Honors credits).
+MUSI 1003 – Popular Music and Diversity in American Society (3 Honors credits possible).
 An introduction to popular music and diversity in America: jazz, blues, Top-40 pop, rock, hip-hop and other genres.
 Musicians and their music studied in the context of twentieth-century and contemporary American society, emphasizing issues of race, gender, class, and resistance.
 No prior musical training or knowledge required.
 CA 1.
 CA 4.
-This course earns you Honors credit.
+Honors students may choose to convert this course and earn Honors credit.

 Appropriate for any major.